julik/tickly/README.md

     parser.add_node_handler_class(PlanarTracker1_0)
     parser.add_node_handler_class(Tracker4)

+Then you will need to handle switching between node types during parsing

+    e.parse(file) do | detected_node |
+      if detected_node.is_a?(Tracker3)
+	    ...
+	  else
+	    ...
+	  end
+    end

 ## Animation curves

-You can parse Nuke's animation curves using Tickly::Curve.
+You can parse Nuke's animation curves using `Tickly::Curve`.
 This will give you a way to iterate over every defined keyframe.
 This currently does not happen automatically for things passing through the parser.

+## Tip: Speeding up parsing

+Normally, Tickly will accept strings and IO objects as sources.
+However if you want a little performance boost when parsing actual _files_ (or long IO objects that can be prebuffered) you should use it together with [bychar](http://rubygems.org/gems/bychar), version 3 or newer - like so:

+    p = Tickly::Parser.new
+    File.open("/mnt/raid/comps/s023_v23.nk", "r") do | f |
+	  expressions = p.parse(Bychar.wrap(f))
+	  ...
+	end

+This way some of the IO will be prebuffered for you and give you improved reading performance when parsing.

+Tracksperanto does the bychar wrapping thing automatically, so no need to worry about that.

 ## Contributing to tickly